sebchsal/sebchsal/README.md

 # 👋 Hello there, I'm Sebastián Chaves Salazar

 ## About Me:
 Software Engineering student with a technical background in Productivity and Quality, focused on logistics and quality control.
-I’m currently working on projects with Java, C++, and Python, while continuously growing in both tech and soft skills.
+I’m currently working on projects using Java, C++, and Python, while continuously developing both technical and soft skills.
 I aim to make a meaningful impact in every project I join.

 - 🎓 Studying at the National University of Costa Rica (UNA)
-- 🔍 Looking for internship opportunities or entry level job opportunities to learn and grow as a developer.
+- 🔍 Looking for internship opportunities or entry-level job opportunities to learn and grow as a developer.

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Skills</b>
 ### 💻 Programming Languages